ckan/datapusher/doc/install.rst

 Error and logs
 --------------

-If there are issues you should look in ``/var/log/apache2/datapusher.error.log``
+If there are issues you should look in ``/var/log/apache2/datapusher.error.log``.
+All log output will be put in there.